Chapter 3: Russia and European Great Powers: France, Germany, and the United Kingdom

 There are states that have contrary interests, for example states that would like to sell gas from their own territory and have concluded that their gas supply will not be competitive, including, among others, the United States.
 There are states that do not want to lose (partially or fully) the transit fee they benefit from (irrespective whether they are willing to purchase Russian gas in the future or not).
 Poland is in the latter category, not wanting to buy Russian gas but glad to realize income from the transit fee and has regularly complained it was too low.
 The total transit fee following a new agreement between Gazprom and Poland in May 2020 is not clear although the capacity of the Yamal pipeline of 32bcm is only partly booked.

 When we look beyond the above, we see various attempts to support the counter-interests by ideological consideration, unfounded fear, and so-called “factoids.”
-Ideological considerations include the securitization of the matter by emphasizing that with growing dependence of Western Europe on Russian, gas supply from the former will depend upon the latter.
+Ideological considerations include the securitization of the matter by emphasizing that with growing dependence of Western Europe on Russian gas supply to the former will depend upon the latter.
 I do not intend to speculate whether Russia would be willing to create dependency or not.
 I prefer focusing on facts and raise the question: Can Russia create such dependence or not?
 My response is in the negative for the following reasons.
 First, the world’s gas market has changed.
 It is nearly as global as the oil market.
 As Europe has an abundant number of Liquefied Natural Gas (LNG) terminals and an increasingly dense network of so-called interconnectors, it is largely impossible to create a monopolistic dependency that can be used for blackmail.
 Second, Russia enjoys a significant trade surplus in its relations with the EU, primarily due to oil and gas exports.12 Third, the share of Russian gas in German imports may create interdependence, but hardly a dependent situation bearing in mind Russia’s import needs, reliance on German investment, and in many areas, access to western technology.

 The investment is significantly delayed due to a variety of problems.
 Legal concerns in the European Union ended up reducing Gazprom’s share in the company that realizes the investment to fifty percent so that it would not have majority stake in the company.
 It took the Danish authorities three years to give permission for the pipeline to cross its territorial waters.
 The U.S. introduced sanctions against companies that participate in the investment.
 At that juncture one of the partners, a company registered in Switzerland withdrew from the project due to the following factors: most of its services have already been paid and hence the financial loss it suffered was affordable, it was a publicly-traded company registered on the New York Stock Exchange, and understandably wanted to avoid suffering a decrease in its share value.
 The technology to fill in the gap thus required further technological development of the Russian pipe-laying ship (Akademik Cherskiy).
 Overall, the delay may be unpredictably long, especially if no company is ready to certify the pipeline when it is completed due to their fear of so-called secondary sanctions.